 8. Optimise your shop: site speed

-To provide the best possible service, it is key to have your webshop run perfectly.
-Speed is one of the most important features of your website.
-Did you know that with every second of waiting, up to 30% of potential buyers leave your shop to buy elsewhere?
-That’s what makes site speed so important.
 Remove data that is making your site slow(er), such as large images, and/or invest in a tool that specialises in site speed.
-We know investing money is one of the things you probably don’t want to be doing at the moment, but luckily lots of businesses are offering (extended) free trials, or are free of charge anyway.
+We know investing money is one of the things you probably don’t want to be doing at the moment, but luckily, lots of businesses are offering (extended) free trials or are free to use anyway.
 So why not give it a shot?

 9. Optimise your shop: keep everything up to date